 The base for these pancakes happens to be my go to fluffy pancake recipe.
 Now if you want to use your own favorite pancake recipe or even make some from a box, feel free to do so.
 Then just mix up the sweet crumbly streusel topping and follow the directions for making the pancakes with it.

 I make these bad boys for my hubby on Father’s Day.
-I wanted him to have a special breakfast.
-Now, you really can get your tummy filled with one pancake, especially if you have a little fruit or a couple links of sausage on the side.
-However, my hubby managed to down two of these that morning because he loved them so much. this will definitely be a breakfast to serve up for birthday’s and other special days.
-We loved them.
+I want him to have a special breakfast on Father’s Day.
+Now, you really can get your tummy filled with just one pancake, especially if you have a little fruit or a couple links of sausage on the side.
+However, my hubby managed to down two of these that morning because he loved them so much.
+These cinnamon streusel pancakes will definitely be a breakfast to serve up for birthday’s and other special days.
+We just love them.